-- (5) You may use the RO Period to read the exam booklet (that is, the facts and the question or questions), to take notes, to reference your outlines or books, and to outline your response on scratch paper.
+- (vi) If you want to access a textbook or dictionary, you'll need to have it on paper.
+You cannot, for instance, access an e-book using an iPad or other tablet. - (vii) With regard to a computing device you use to type your exam, you may not venture outside the confines of the exam software to access files, etc. - (4) The total duration of Part II will be two hours (2 hours), divided up as follows: (1) a Reading-Outlining Period ("RO Period") of 30 minutes, and (2) an Exam-Writing Period ("EW Period") of 90 minutes. - (5) You may use the RO Period to read the exam booklet (that is, the facts and the question or questions), to take notes, to reference your outlines or books, and to outline your response on scratch paper.
 During the RO Period you may not begin recording the response upon which you will be graded.
 That is, if you are taking the exam on computer, you may not type any characters at all into the exam response file on your computer during the RO Period; and if you are taking the exam by handwriting, you may not make any mark in a blue book (that is, an exam-response booklet, which in some places is sometimes labeled a "green book") during the RO Period. - (6) During the EW Period you are permitted to write your response.
-For the avoidance of doubt, it is acknowledged that during the EW Period you may also continue to do what is allowed during the RO Period (e.g., to refer back to the exam booklet, reference your notes and books, etc.), including notes you created during the RO Period. - (7) Being able to write in a concise, focused, and organized manner is extremely important for the practice of lawyering, and it is important for the bar exam as well.
-Thus, a factor in grading Part II will be concision, focus, and organization in your written response. - (8) I anticipate that you will have the choice of typing or handwriting your response to Part II.
-The typing of exams will be in accordance with any applicable policy for the use of computers to write exams. - (9) I do not re-use essay questions. - 10-3.
-Toward the end of the semester, I may release an exam prospectus that provides additional information about the exam and how I recommend preparing. - 10-4.
+For the avoidance of doubt, it is acknowledged that during the EW Period you may also continue to do what was allowed during the RO Period (e.g., to refer back to the exam booklet, reference your notes and books, etc.), including notes you created during the RO Period. - (7) Being able to write in a concise, focused, and organized manner is extremely important for the practice of lawyering, and it is important for the bar exam as well.
+Thus, I encourage concision, focus, and organization in your written response, and I will look upon it favorably when grading. - (8) I anticipate that you will have the choice of typing or handwriting your response to Part II.
+The typing of exams will be in accordance with any applicable policy for the use of digital devices to write exams. - 10-4.
+Toward the end of the semester, I may release an exam prospectus that provides additional information about the exam and how I recommend preparing. - 10-5.
 Materials set aside in my Exam Archive should be quite useful to you in studying for your exam.
 The Exam Archive is publicly accessible online.
 There is a link on ericejohnson.com, or you can use the direct URL: http://ericejohnson.com/exam_archive/.

-3. MAKE SURE YOU PUT YOUR EXAM ID NUMBER ON THE EXAM QUESTION BOOKLETS
+3. MAKE SURE YOU PUT YOUR EXAM ID NUMBER ON THE EXAM QUESTION BOOKLETS back in at the end of the exam period.

-It is crucial that you write your exam identification number in the space provided on cover page of the question booklet and that you turn the booklet back in at the end of the exam period.
 This goes for the multiple-choice-question booklet for Part I and the issue-spotter/essay-question booklet for Part II.
 And it is particularly crucial for Part I. See Syllabus § 10-2(a)(10).
 As I provided in the syllabus, "An omission in this regard, even an innocent one, will be catastrophic for your grade, likely resulting in a failing grade."
 Please don't forget.